 Use – slow cook into soups, bolognaise, stews, pasta meals or stir-fries.
 The Asian vegetables eg bok choy can also be used raw – slice thinly and include in a coleslaw or salad.
 Kale can be made into kale chips.
-Is it a thing?
+Find out how to make them here – Is it a thing?

 According to Instagram most people grow wonderful cabbages and cauliflowers but for me it’s mostly broccoli – the regular and sprouting kinds are now both giving me quite a few small sprouts.